Cathedral of Saint Archangel Michael, Belgrade: New church

 Painting of the cathedral church was confided to one of the most famous 19th-century Serbian painters Dimitrije Avramović (1815–1855), who painted eighteen big wall compositions and almost fifty icons for iconostas during the period of 1841 to 1845.
 The artist was under the influence of the historical school of Vienna and German Nazarenes, but his distinct feeling for a dramatic colour scheme and plastic-dramatic rhythm created a recognizable Serbian manner.
 He has created unique monumental compositions of religious content at the walls of the cathedral church, highly evaluated in newer Serbian painting.

 Besides painting, engraving works on the iconostasis, choir and pulpit, wall paintings, a treasury presents a special value, where applied art objects are kept – golden products from the 18th and 19th centuries, priests' garments, crosses, individual icons from second half of the 19th century and other objects of cultural historical importance.

 In the vicinity of the Church, in today's Zadarska Street and part of Kralja Petra Street and Kosančićev Venac an old Serbian graveyard was situated.
 Its gradual broadening included the church yard of the cathedral, which was not fenced during the first decades of the 19th century and it served as a graveyard, where prominent Serbian persons of those times were buried.

-The skull of Duke Karađorđe was buried in the south part of the Church yard until 1837, when it was, according to wish and order of Princess Ljubica taken out and transferred to Topola.
-The relics of St. Czar Uros and St. Despot Stefan Štiljanović (†1540), tombs of Serbian rulers Prince Miloš (1780–1860) and Mihailo Obrenović (1823–1868), as well as the tombs of certain Church dignitaries are situated in the Church.
-Serbian writer and educator Dositej Obradović (1742–1811) and reformer of Serbian language Vuk Karadžić (1787–1864) were buried in front of the main entrance of the Church.

-The first Belgrade Singers Society – performing Serbian sacred music, which is active today as well, was founded in 1853 at the cathedral church.
-This choir has been conducted by all distinguished composers of Serbian music, like Josif Marinković, Stevan Mokranjac, Kornelije Stanković and others.
+The First Belgrade Singers Society, which is active today as well, was founded in 1853 at the church.
+This choir has been conducted by all distinguished composers of Serbian music, like Josif Marinković, Stevan Mokranjac, Kornelije Stanković, and others.

-During the 1st Summit of the Non-Aligned Movement in Belgrade in 1961 President of Cyprus and the archbishop of the Church of Cyprus Makarios III led the liturgical celebration at the church alongside his official attendance of the conference.
+In 1961, during the 1st Summit of the Non-Aligned Movement, the President of Cyprus and the archbishop of the Church of Cyprus Makarios III led the liturgical celebration at the church alongside his official attendance of the conference.

-Relics and graves
+Relics

-The special value of the church is its treasury, in which the relics of Serbian saints emperor Stefan Uroš V, parts of the relics of Lazar of Serbia, despot Stefan Štiljanović, and the graves of princes Miloš Obrenović and Mihailo Obrenović, metropolitans Mihailo and Inokentije, patriarchs Gavrilo V and Vikentije II, Vuk Karadžić, Dositej Obradović.
+The special value of the church is its treasury, in which the relics of Serbian saints emperor Stefan Uroš V, parts of the relics of Lazar of Serbia, and despot Stefan Štiljanović.